ronakupadhyaya/Horizons-week-01/day3/1_dinosaur.md

 ##### `CanvasWrapper.prototype.drawDinosaur(x<Number>, y<Number>)`

 This method draws the `Dinosaur` object to the screen.
-Really, it's just an orange-redish (coral?) rectangle, but it's the though that counts.
+Really, it's just an orange-redish (coral?) rectangle, but it's the thought that counts.
 It will draw a rectangle at point (x, y), with the given arguments being the bottom right vertex of the `Dinosaur` rectangle.

 ##### `CanvasWrapper.prototype.drawObstacle(x<Number>, y<Number>)`